 How To Grow This Exotic Tree-Jacaranda mimosifolia

-Jacaranda mimosifolia, Tall, stately, and lavender; it dominates cities in the warm climate world.
-There is a university in Australia at which, they say that if you haven’t started your final exam prep by the time the Jacarands blooms. you might as well go home!
-The students call spring the Jacaranda term and panic period.
-Another university, in Pretoria, says that if a Jacaranda flower falls on your head you will pass your exams.
+Jacaranda mimosifolia is tall, stately, and lavender.
+Where can I grow one?This tree dominates cities in the warm climate world and influences their culture.
+There is a university in Australia where students say that if you haven’t started your final exam prep by the time the Jacaranda blooms, you might as well go home!
+The students call spring the Jacaranda term.
+Another university in Pretoria says that if a Jacaranda flower falls on your head, you will pass your exams.

 So you can either study or hang around under the trees during exam week!

 The blossoms and foliage of the tree are unique.
 The flower is trumpet-shaped, large blue-purple in color, and sweetly scented.
 They grow in groups called panicles, which are loose, branching clusters of flowers.
 (Think of the top of the oat plant.)

 The leaf is bipinnate, meaning each leaf has 12 or more oblong leaflets.
 The whole leaf can be 20″ long, and this creates an overall fernlike appearance to the tree canopy.
 The branches are arched and arranged like an upside-down umbrella, making the tree a handsome shade species.